Testing and Debugging

 Testing HTTP Endpoints

-If you are using DBOS's built-in HTTP handling capabilities, these can be tested using a framework such as supertest.
-(If you are using another method to handle HTTP, such as Express.js, follow the usual methods for testing with that server.)
+If you are testing HTTP handling capabilities, these can be tested using a framework such as supertest.

 Import the testing package: